progressneverstops/lhp-design-system/CONTRIBUTING.md

 - **Holistic Harmony**: Use vibrant, natural colors that reflect our "Food as Medicine" philosophy.
 - **User Agency**: Design should empower the user, not overwhelm them.
 - **Body Awareness**: Visualizations should help users feel more connected to their body's signals.

+## 📚 Vocabulary & Terminology

+**All contributors must use standard terminology** as defined in [VOCABULARY.md](./VOCABULARY.md).
+Key terms:

+- **Consumer** (not "user" or "client") - The end-user of the platform
+- **Wellness Client** - A business organization using LHP
+- **UI-only** - Components without proprietary algorithms
+- **Sanitized** - Code stripped of business logic and algorithms

+Using consistent vocabulary helps prevent scope drift and architectural misunderstandings.

 ## 📝 Code of Conduct
 Please be respectful and professional in all interactions.
 We aim to foster a collaborative and encouraging environment for all designers.